Abhigadgil15/Browser_based_models_using_TF/README.md

 # Browser_based_models_using_TF
-To create mdels based on tensorflow and implement them on any browser
+To create models based on tensorflow and implement them on any browser.